WebberZone/where-did-they-go-from-here/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.2.0 =
-* Major release; bug fixes, new Admin page.
-Double check your settings page on upgrade.
+* Plugin rebrand.
+New features and bug fixes.
 View Changelog for more details